NSO-developer/nso-gitbook/development/advanced-development/kicker.md

 In the example above, `PATH` is defined and referred to by the `monitor` expression by using the expression `$PATH`.

 {% hint style="info" %}
-A monitor expression is not evaluated by the XPath engine.
+A selector expression is not evaluated by the XPath engine.
 Hence no trace of the evaluation can be found in the the XPath log.

-Monitor expressions are expanded and installed in an internal data structure at kicker creation/compile time.
+Selector expressions are expanded and installed in an internal data structure at kicker creation/compile time.
 XPath may be used while defining kickers by referring to a named XPath expression.
 {% endhint %}

-### Serializer and Priority Values <a href="#d5e9243" id="d5e9243"></a>

-These values are used to ensure the order of kicker execution.
-Priority orders kickers for the same notification event, while serializer orders kickers chronologically for different notification events.
-By default, when no serializer or priority value is given, kickers may be triggered in any order and in parallel.
-However, some situations may require stricter ordering, and setting serializer and priority in kicker configuration allows you to achieve it.

-If priority for a set of kickers is specified, for each individual notification event, the kickers that match are executed in order, going from priority 0 to 255.
-For example, kicker `K1` with priority 5 is executed before the kicker `K2` with priority 8, which triggered for the same notification.

-Parallel execution of kickers can also result in a situation where a kicker for a notification is executed after the kicker for a later notification.
-That is, even though the trigger for the first kicker came first, this kicker might have a priority set and must wait for other kickers to execute first, while the kicker for the next notification can execute right away.
-If there is a dependency between these two kickers, serializer value can ensure chronological ordering.

-A serializer is a simple integer value between 0 and 255.
-Notification kickers configured with the same value will be executed in the order in which they were triggered, relative to each other.
-For example, suppose there are three kickers configured: `T1` and `T2` with serializer set to 10, and `T3` with serializer of 20.
-NSO receives two notifications, the first triggering `T1` and `T3`, and the second triggering `T2`.
-Because of the serializer, NSO guarantees `T1` will be invoked before `T2`.
-But `T2`, even though it came in later, could potentially be invoked before `T3` because they are not serialized (have different serializer value).

-When using both, serializer and priority, only kickers with the same serializer value are priority ordered, that is, serializer value takes precedence.
-For example, the kicker `Q1` with serializer 10 and priority 15 may execute before or after the kicker `Q2` with serializer 20 and priority 4.
-The reason is `Q1` may need to wait for other kickers with serializer 10 from previous events.
-The same is true for `Q2` and previous kickers with serializer 20.

 ### A Simple Notification Kicker Example <a href="#ug.kicker.simple_notif_example" id="ug.kicker.simple_notif_example"></a>